BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 I have never seen Uranus showing a disc, which makes Steven's accomplishment even more amazing for me.
 It is small at an angular size just twice that of Ganymede.
 With good seeing and a good 200mm telescope, the disc should be observable.
 Good luck!

-Pic: This is my convertible car that I drove Steven to Paul Money's house after HAW 2001.
+Pic: This is my convertible Peugeot 205-CJ that I drove Steven to Paul Money's house after HAW 2001.
 During the trip the roof was down, as it nearly always was!
 I use the engine every time I drive, why not the convertible roof?
 If you've got it, use it.
 It was nice to have a car with astronomical pretensions - A driveable observatory.
+Driving at night?
+Look up - there are the stars...
+Brilliant!

 What I like about observing Uranus: